zhuochenbioinfo/hetPi/README.md

 In some plants, heterozygous genotypes can be stably present due to asexual reproduction (Such as grafting).
 Here I introduce a modified Pi estimate, hetPi, that treat heterozygous situation as an intermediate genotype.
 This estimate is based on [necleotide diversity π](https://doi.org/10.1073/pnas.76.10.5269) introduced by Nei and Li in 1979.

-For a bi-allelic diploid SNP, the genetic distance between two samples carrying two different homozygous genotypes on an SNP is set as 1.
-The distance between a sample carrying heterozygous genotype and a sample carrying any of the homozygous genotype is set as 0.5.
+For a bi-allelic diploid SNP, the genetic distance between two samples carrying two different homozygous genotypes is set as 1.
+The distance between a sample carrying heterozygous genotype and a sample carrying any of the homozygous genotypes is set as 0.5.
 The distance of two samples carrying the same genotype, no matter homozygous or heterozygous, is zero.

 # Usage: